 The Work of MBS

-Take a few minutes to listen to a former pupil who attended The Mulberry Bush School back in 1951 to find out a bit more about what it is that we have been providing for 70 years.
+Please take a few minutes to listen to a former pupil who attended The Mulberry Bush School back in 1951 to find out a bit more about what it is that we have been providing for more than 70 years.

 What is it like and what do we do?

 The site is in rural Oxfordshire and provides a safe environment which is rich in the range of opportunities it provides for the children.
 Visitors often comment on the feeling of calm across the site.
 It is rare to hear a raised adult voice, even when children are distressed.